 Decriminalize underage drinking and reduce penalties.

-Several communities have reduced penalties for underage drinking.
+Some communities have reduced penalties for underage drinking.
 Just like similar forms of decriminalization, the law imposes a civil fine rather than harsh punishments that come with life-altering consequences.
-Recently, underage drinking has been decriminalized or moved to an infraction status in the states of Maryland, Michigan, and in the District of Columbia.
+Recently, underage drinking has been decriminalized or moved to an infraction status in several states and jurisdictions.
+Michigan passed legislation in 2016 making a first offense a civil infraction rather than a criminal misdemeanor.
+Delaware lawmakers voted in 2019 to make underage drinking a civil penalty with no criminal record.
+Maryland and the District of Columbia treat underage drinking as a civil offense — a position affirmed by a D.C.
+Court of Appeals ruling in 2003 — and Wisconsin has long classified it as a civil forfeiture rather than a crime.
 Decriminalization would be most effective in jurisdictions that have the harshest penalties for underage drinking, such as jail time.
 This policy may be a good step in the long effort to lower the drinking age.

-Many jurisdictions also impose excessive fines for underage drinking.
-Several can impose fines of $1,000 for a first offense.
-Oklahoma and Utah can impose fines of up to $2,500.
-These fines can be a severe financial burden not only for young people, but for their families, many of whom may be already struggling financially.
-In the decriminalization efforts, fines for underage drinking—and especially for underage possession—should decrease to below $500 or be eliminated altogether.
+Several jurisdictions impose excessive fines for underage drinking.
+Utah carries fines of up to $1,000 plus surcharges for a first offense, and Florida treats it as a misdemeanor with fines up to $500.
+Adults who supply alcohol to minors or permit underage drinking on their property face steeper penalties still — up to $2,500 in Oklahoma and $2,500 in Utah.
+These fines can be a severe financial burden not only for young people, but for their families, many of whom may already be struggling financially.
+In decriminalization efforts, fines for underage drinking — and especially for underage possession — should decrease way lower or be eliminated altogether.

 Designate underage drinking as the lowest law enforcement priority.